bardhprenkaj/bardh-prenkaj-resume/content/home/experience.md

       * Strengthened the data storage on an Amazon instance by relying on a MongoDB database fully updatable with new information from the stakeholders.
       * Assisted the project manager to assess the implementation effort of technical software functionalities.
       * Led a team of 3 junior cloud software developers in building complex frameworks of APIs to provide a continuous service to the stakeholders.
+  - title: Machine Learning Scientist (PhD experience)
+    company: Sapienza University of Rome
+    company_url: ""
+    company_logo: sapienza-logo
+    location: Rome
+    date_start: 2018-11-01
+    date_end: 2022-02-22
+    description: |-2
+      * Managed a team of 5 junior and 1 senior researcher in cutting-edge research in trajectory prediction of the novel coronavirus infectious trend.
+      * Developed GRU-AE, a novel machine learning model to tackle student dropout prediction in online courses/degrees.
+      * Assisted a team of 20, both academicians and members of enterprises, in developing an intelligent system capable of predicting anomalies in behavioural patterns in the elderly.
+      * Monitored a fully-funded regional project that exploits automatic and intelligent models to cope with the self-isolation problems of older patients in retirement homes in Lazio, Italy.
+      * Implemented solutions of data analytics and data visualisation to aid healthcare personnel in identifying time-periods of anomalies in patient behavioural time-series.
   - title: Assistant Lecturer
     company: Sapienza University of Rome
     company_url: ""